Lightning Lane & Genie+ at Disney World Guide & FAQ

 This is far superior to complaining in comments, social media, forums, etc. (Although Disney sees all of that, too.)
 Rather than starting petitions, which are largely ineffectual, share feedback in guest satisfaction surveys, bring it up if you speak with managers or others in park leadership, or even contact Guest Relations.

-Keep in mind that Genie+ and Lightning Lanes will continue to evolve in the coming months.
-The system arguably debuted before it had been sufficiently tested and adjusted, so that process has been playing out in real-time for actual guests.
+Walt Disney World has already announced that Genie+ and Lightning Lanes will continue to evolve in 2024, so everything above is subject to change.
 In other words, the “rules” and how Genie+ works will continue to evolve and we will update our recommendations accordingly.

 There actually already have been ‘seasonal’ changes, with some Individual Lightning Lane attractions shifted over to Genie+ and parade viewing added in order to help with demand and capacity.
 We’ll continue to keep you posted, as more changes are likely on the horizon starting that holiday weekend.
 We’ll also continue updating this FAQ as we learn more and we receive more reader questions.

-This should answer most of the questions that readers have been asking about the Genie+ app feature and Lightning Lanes that are coming to Walt Disney World.
-In some cases, those “answers” are simply our best guesses and speculation, but in a lot of cases that’s the best we can offer.
+This should answer most of the questions that readers have been asking about the Genie+ app feature and Lightning Lanes at Walt Disney World.
 There have been a lot of questions, so if we didn’t address yours, we apologize.
 Please post in the comments below and we’ll answer more as they’re asked!

 Planning a Walt Disney World trip?
 Learn about hotels on our Walt Disney World Hotels Reviews page.
 For where to eat, read our Walt Disney World Restaurant Reviews.
 To save money on tickets or determine which type to buy, read our Tips for Saving Money on Walt Disney World Tickets post.
 Our What to Pack for Disney Trips post takes a unique look at clever items to take.
 For what to do and when to do it, our Walt Disney World Ride Guides will help.
 For comprehensive advice, the best place to start is our Walt Disney World Trip Planning Guide for everything you need to know!